Fatigue detection software

-Fatigue detection software is intended to reduce fatigue related fatalities and incidents.
+Fatigue detection software is intended to reduce fatigue-related fatalities and incidents.
 Several companies are working on a technology for use in industries such as mining, road- and rail haulage and aviation.
 The technology may soon find wider applications in industries such as health care and education.

 Fatigue in the operating environment

 In an operational environment scenario where operating systems are dependent on human performance, fatigue can be defined as an inclination to degrade performance.
 Thus, fatigue is an indicator of baseline risk for the occurrence of errors and accidents.

-Globally mining operations are at risk of fatigued workers.
+Globally, mining operations are at risk of fatigued workers.
 Sleepiness and fatigue increase human error and contribute to accidents which can be fatal.
 Factors compounding fatigue levels in mine workers include; disruptions in circadian rhythms due to shift work, exposure to noise, vibration and chemicals, monotonous and repetitive nature of tasks and night shift driving.
-Studies recognise a connotation between lifestyle and fatigue.
-Mine workers in developing countries depend on unreliable public transport systems which add additional commuting hours to their workday.
+Studies recognise a correlation between lifestyle and fatigue.
+Mine workers in developing countries depend on unreliable public transport systems, which add additional commuting hours to their workday.
 These workers are more susceptible to poor quality and quantity of sleep.

 Fatigue is a form of impairment.
 In 2011, Australian Coroner Annette Hennessy compared fatigue to drunk driving.
 Fatigued workers are simply less alert and more likely to exercise poor judgement.
 It's especially risky because often a tired operator is the worst judge of how fatigued he or she may be.
 David Edwards PhD, Global Mining Safety Solutions Manager at Caterpillar Inc. compares it to asking a drunk person if they believe they are too intoxicated to drive.

 Vehicles and driving are recognised as a critical risk in mining environments.
-Vehicle to vehicle and vehicle to human interactions are generally fatal.
+Vehicle-to-vehicle and vehicle-to-human interactions are generally fatal.
 The real monetary cost of accidents extends beyond compensation and insurance pay-outs, medical expenses and investigation costs.
 Fatal accidents often result in the temporary suspension of operations and loss of production.
 World class mining operations aspire to a fatality free environment and publish their annual safety performance in their Annual Report.
 There is a global expectation for mines to reduce injuries, eliminate fatalities and prevent catastrophic incidents.

 Most mines and commercial truck fleets rely on soft controls such as procedures and other counter-measures to manage fatigue.
 Common counter-measures that could potentially alleviate fatigue and improve alertness levels in haul truck drivers include; rest days, sleep management, well-designed shift work schedules and structured breaks during the shift, health screening and counselling, education programmes, food and fluid intake and devices for measuring driver's alertness.